UCF/Athena-Framework/_docs/getting-started/download-install.md

 date: 2020-01-02 # for ordering purposes only
 ---

 For [quick usage]({{ '/getting-started/quick-start' | url }}), the Athena Framework is hosted on UCF's CDN.
-For those that want to utilize Athena's Sass variables and mixins directly, Athena can also be downloaded from [Github](https://github.com/{{ package.repository.url }}), or included in your project using npm or Bower.
+For those that want to utilize Athena's Sass variables and mixins directly, Athena can also be downloaded from [Github](https://github.com/{{ package.repository.url }}), or included in your project using npm.

 ## Contents